geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

   --ndvi
 {% endhighlight %}

 The above command packs a tremendous punch in a single statement.

-Up to now I've said nothing about the requirements to run landsat-util.
-Landsat-util requires some amount of infrastructure and there are performance issues (especially on a mac) but for now I'm issuing a promissary note with the suggestion that to get easily get the tool running, [Docker](https://www.docker.com/) is your friend.
+I've said nothing about the supporting software required to run landsat-util.
+The tool requires some amount of infrastructure and there may be performance and dependency issues when running it locally.
+For now I'll issue a promissary note with the suggestion that to more easily get landsat-util up and running, [Docker](https://www.docker.com/) is your friend.

 <!-- [Libra](https://libra.developmentseed.org/) is a browser for open Landsat 8 data that may also be used to browse, filter, sort, and download satellite imagery. -->